-All children are entitled to access free nursery education on a part-time basis (15 hours per week) from the beginning of the term after their third birthday.
+All families are entitled to access funded nursery education on a part-time basis (15 hours per week) from the beginning of the term after their third birthday.

-Some children will be entitled to 30 hours of Early Education and Childcare.
-Parents of three and four year olds will need to meet the following criteria in order to be eligible for 30 hours free childcare and education:
+Some working families will be entitled to 30 hours of Early Education and Childcare.
+Parents of three and four year olds will need to meet the following criteria in order to be eligible;

-- They earn or expect to earn the equivalent to 16 hours at National Minimum or Living Wage over the coming three months. - This equates to £139 a week (or c.£7228 a year) for each parent.
-This applies whether you are in paid employment, self-employed or on zero hours contract. - The parent (and their partner where applicable) should be seeking the free childcare to enable them to work. - Where one or both parents are on maternity, paternity, shared parental or adoption leave, or if they are on statutory sick leave. - Where one parent meets the income criteria and the other is unable to work because they are disabled, have caring responsibilities or have been assessed as having limited capability to work. - Where a parent is in a 'start-up period' (i.e. they are newly self-employed) they do not need to demonstrate that they meet the income criteria for 12 months. - If a non-EEA national, the parent must have recourse to public funds.
+- They earn or expect to earn the equivalent to 16 hours at National Minimum or Living Wage over the coming three months. - Over the next 3 months they must expect to earn at least £,1976 if aged 23 or over, £1,909 if aged 21 or 22, £1,420 if aged 18 to 20 or £1,000 if under 18 or an apprentice. - The parent (and their partner where applicable) should be seeking the free childcare to enable them to work. - Where one or both parents are on maternity, paternity, shared parental or adoption leave, or if they are on statutory sick leave. - Where one parent meets the income criteria and the other is unable to work because they are disabled, have caring responsibilities or have been assessed as having limited capability to work. - Where a parent is in a 'start-up period' (i.e. they are newly self-employed) they do not need to demonstrate that they meet the income criteria for 12 months. - If a non-EEA national, the parent must have recourse to public funds.